 Therapy Helps Decipher the Past and Make Changes

 Prolonged periods of substance abuse affect physical health, decision-making abilities, and memories.
-Through alternative modalities like EMDR or hypnotherapy, therapy can help uncover repressed memories or underlying trauma.
+Through alternative modalities, therapy can help uncover repressed memories or underlying trauma.
 Therapy is the tool that makes this excavation possible.
 In order to change behaviors, deciphering the past is a vital step toward healing.

 Admitting you have an addiction and completing an in-patient treatment program are positive, beginning steps towards a life free from substances.
 However, sobriety is something that must be addressed and worked on every single day.
 Relapse can occur days after finishing treatment or after years of successful sobriety.
 However, there are many ways to keep sobriety a constant in your life.

 Changing your social circle is one way to limit temptations.
 In sober living, you will be removed from former social circles that may have once been toxic influences.
 They may have provided you with substances or they may have caused significant stress or pain.
 In sober living, you will address these facts and therapy will help you delve deeper into understanding how these people became part of your intimate circle, why you allowed yourself to be a part of a group that caused you harm, and what changes need to be made in the future.